oroinc/documentation/book/functional_tests.rst

     user@host: app/console oro:test:schema:update --env test

-After this you will be able to run your tests in a command line or IDE, for example:
+After this, you'll be able to run your tests in a command line or IDE, e.g.:

 .. code-block:: bash